Altixx/Altixx/README.md

 - 🔥 Build optimized, secure, and modular back-end systems for FiveM
 - ⚙️ Develop automation tools, scripts, and external utilities using Python
-- 🧠 Deep knowledge of GTA V memory and game file structures to detect or counter cheaters
-- 🧰 Create complete frameworks (currently working on **OfflineRP**)
 - 🎨 Occasionally work on UI/NUI integration for custom menus and features

 ---